NagarjunShroff/Front-end-roadmap/ReactHooks/README.md

 1. State Hooks:
     - useState: lets you to declare a state variable and you can update it directly.

-    - useReducer: lets you to declare a state variable with the update login inside a reducer function.
+    - useReducer: lets you to declare a state variable with the update logic inside a reducer function.

 2. Context Hook:
     - useContext: lets you to pass the information from a component to its child components(at any level) without using props.